graygnuorg/pound/README.md

 etc.)

-If you are building __pound__ from a tarball, the above step is not needed, since all the necessary files are included in the tarball.
+If you are building __pound__ from a tarball, the above step is not needed, since all the necessary files are already included in it.

 To prepare __pound__ for compilation, run `./configure`.
 Its command line options will decide where on the filesystem the binary will be